Nate Lowe Player Props: Rangers vs. Astros

-The Texas Rangers and Nate Lowe, who went 1-for-4 with a home run and an RBI last time out, take on Luis Garcia and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+On Saturday, Nate Lowe (coming off going 2-for-4 with a double and three RBI) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Royals.
+He racked up three RBI (going 2-for-4 with a double and a walk) in his last game against the Astros.

 Nate Lowe Game Info & Props vs. the Astros